The 5 Most important Camera Settings For Portrait Photography

 Camera Settings For Portrait Photography

-I love many different types of photography but like other photographers, I personally love to capture Portraits a lot.
+I love many different types of photography but like other photographers, I have a personal favourite which is portrait photography, I love to capture Portraits.

-but without knowing some easy camera settings for portrait photography it’s very hard to capture what you really think or want to.
+But without knowing some easy camera settings for portrait photography it’s very hard to capture what you imagine.

-I know this feeling because when I was young I know nothing about my camera settings to capture portraits.
+I know this feeling because when I was young I knew nothing about the camera settings required to capture portraits.

-but in my mind, I just assumed the shot which I want to capture.
+I just assumed the shot which I wanted to capture and started capturing.

-and because of wrong camera settings I never succeed to capture better portraits, that’s my story.
+And because of the wrong camera settings I never succeeded in capturing better portraits, that’s my story.

 • checkout my new (sharpest) lens for portrait photography: Sigma 56MM F1.4

-apart from this, I saw many different newbie photographers who love to do portrait photography but don’t know some easy settings to capture better portraits.
+Apart from this, I saw many newbie photographers who love to do portrait photography but don’t know some easy settings to capture better portraits, and they struggle a lot.

-this article is for every photographer, who wants to learn some quick camera settings for better portrait photography.
+This article is for every photographer wanting to learn some quick camera settings for better portrait photography.

-at the end of this article, you’ll absolutely get some tips for better portrait photography, so without talking more about it let’s get started…
+At the end of this article, you’ll get some tips for better portrait photography, so without talking more about it let’s get started…

-before we start let me tell you something, to capture better portraits, first of all, you need good camera equipment without proper equipment and quality you can’t able to capture good shots.
+Before we start let me tell you something, to capture great portraits, first of all, you need good camera equipment without proper equipment you won’t be able to capture good-quality shots.

 1. Manual Mode

-If you want to become a professional photographer then the manual mode is one kind of required thing.
+If you want to become a professional photographer then the manual mode is a thing you should know.

 DSLR camera

-without knowing manual mode you can not able to shoot the image which you want to.
+Without knowing the manual mode you won’t be able to shoot the image which you want to.

-there are lots of benefits you’ll get once you master manual mode.
+There are a lot of benefits you’ll get once you master manual mode.

-like you can capture images if there is low light or even if there is HARSH Sunlight.
+You can capture images if there is low light or even if there is HARSH Sunlight using manual mode.

 2. ISO & Shutter-speed

-This portion helps you to capture better images in low light and if there is a very good amount of light coming inside your camera.
+This helps you to capture better images in low light and if there is a good amount of light coming inside your camera.

-so ISO and shutter-speed are part of some important camera modes like manual mode, creative auto & many more…
+So ISO and shutter speed is a part of some important camera modes like manual mode, creative auto & many more…

-but if you don’t manage the camera setting combination for these two features then it’ll create some worst images.
+But if you don’t manage the camera setting combination for these two features then it’ll create some bad images with imbalanced lighting.

-if you don’t know anything about ISO and shutter speed, then it’s better if you understand shutter speed and ISO then starts using them to capture beautiful portraits.
+If you don’t know anything about ISO and shutter speed, then it’s better if you understand shutter speed and ISO and then start using them to capture beautiful portraits.

 What if ISO is too high ??